 The quantity theory and the Fisher equation together tell us how money growth affects the nominal interest rate.

 According to the quantity theory, an increase in the rate of money growth of 1 percent causes a 1-percent increase in the rate of inﬂation.

-According to the Fisher equation, a 1-percent increase in the rate of inﬂation in turn causes a 1-percent increase in the nominal interest rate.
+According to the Fisher equation, a 1-percent increase in the rate of inﬂation, in turn, causes a 1% increase in the nominal interest rate.